sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 >
 > But when you go below 4 Speed, you start having trouble doing those
 > things.
 Sometimes, like with the move "Bravely Run Away" there's an added
-> cost, and other times, like with "Pick Pockets", the move becomes
+> cost, and other times, like with "Pick Pockets", the move is just
 > impossible.
 >
 > When your character carries weapons, armour, and some other items, you're